 What’s intriguing about anonymous giving, and other behaviors apparently designed to obscure good traits and acts, like modesty, is that it’s “hard to reconcile with standard evolutionary accounts of pro-social behavior,” the researchers write.
 Donations fall under a form of cooperation called “indirect reciprocity.”
 “Direct reciprocity is like a barter economy based on the immediate exchange of goods, while indirect reciprocity resembles the invention of money,” Nowak wrote in his highly cited 2006 paper “Five Rules for the Evolution of Cooperation.”
 “The money that fuels the engines of indirect reciprocity is reputation.”
 Donation evolved, in other words, because it granted a good reputation, which helped humans in securing mates and cementing alliances.
 But if that’s true, how did the practice of anonymous giving arise?
 The title of the new paper suggests a solution: “The signal-burying game can explain why we obscure positive traits and good deeds.”

 The signal-burying game is one of the latest examples of scientists gaining insight into human behavior from game theoretic models and signalling theory.
 These games, the authors write, make sense of “seemingly counterintuitive behaviors by carefully analyzing which information these behaviors convey in a given context.”
-Geoffrey Miller, an evolutionary psychologist at the University of New Mexico, said on Sam Harris’ podcast, Making Sense, “Signalling theory is probably the part of game theory I use most often.
+Geoffrey Miller, an evolutionary psychologist at the University of New Mexico, said recently on Sam Harris’ podcast, “Waking Up,” “Signalling theory is probably the part of game theory I use most often.
 The idea there is: How do you credibly demonstrate what kind of organism you are through the signals you give out?
 And what makes those signals honest, and hard to fake, rather than easily faked, like cheap talk?”

 In the signal-burying game, a sender and a receiver pair up randomly, and are rewarded for the kind of match that is made.
 There are three types of senders (or donors)—low, medium, and high—and two types of receivers—weakly selecting and strongly selecting, or weak and strong for short.
 A strong receiver corresponds to one of the donor’s close friends or a fellow altruist, and a weak receiver to a member of the general public.
 The best payoff results from a strong receiver partnering with a high sender, while the worst payoff results from a weak receiver partnering with a high sender.